 Have you ever been in a situation where you do outreach activities or acts of kindness as part of your church, but you never see anybody come to church because of it?
 Well, I've got some ideas for you that can change that.
-That's the topic of our podcast, A Better Way!.
+That's the topic of this podcast.
 You can either listen to the podcast here or on many aps listed HERE.

 For FREE templates that you can use to create communications that will help identify your church and bring people to it after your event, check out the templates for the holiday or special event you are celebrating.
 You can reach the overall Template section by CLICKING HERE.